 1/4 teaspoon five spice

-9. Pour into prepared loaf pan and bake in the center of oven for 60-70 minutes or until a skewer/knife inserted in the middle of loaf comes out clean.
+3. Add the whipped bananas and beat until well mixed.
+Beat in the white whole wheat flour until it is just incorporated.
+Do not overmix.
+Scrape the batter into prepared loaf pan and bake in the center of oven for 60-70 minutes or until a skewer/knife inserted in the middle of loaf comes out clean.
+Let cool in the pan for 10 minutes then turn out onto a wire rack to cool completely.

 *The name comes from my not fat significant other who texted me after he ate it for breakfast.
 “It tastes very unhealthy!
 It’s very moist and breadlike (bananabreadlike)…without being oily!”